ppy/osu-wiki/wiki/Beatmaps/Packs/en.md

 This is for those who really want to *fully complete your song list* (and not just download your favorite songs).

 Keep in mind that you will need quite a lot of digital space to storage these beatmaps.
 As beatmap packs (and torrents) also downloads with the video and other beatmap skinable elements.

 ### Beatmap Pack Listing

 Download all the (-/Approved/Taiko/osu!mania) beatmaps packs from the **Standard** category and nowhere else.
 The (-/Approved/Taiko/osu!mania) beatmaps packs will contain all the songs in the other 3 categories.

 The beatmaps packs can be found and downloaded from: [osu!
-Beatmaps Packs page](https://osu.ppy.sh/p/packlist).
+Beatmaps Packs page](https://osu.ppy.sh/beatmaps/packs).

 ### Torrenting

-_Notice: Beatmap torrents seem to have died off within the osu!community._
+> Notice: Beatmap torrents seem to have died off within the osu! community.

 - [Beatmap-Torrents](https://osu.ppy.sh/forum/t/147478)
   - [HiraOsu! - Torrents](http://osu.hiramiya.me/torrents.htm) by [Hiramiya](https://osu.ppy.sh/u/1313441)

-These torrents contain the 10, 100, 200 or 300 packs.
-As soon as there are 400 packs available, the torrent should be avaliable.

 You will need a lot of space (and bandwidth) to torrent all of these packs.